Antollo/Easypt/docs/tree.md

 ## 1. Tree

-> In computer science, a tree is a widely used abstract data type (ADT)—or data structure implementing this ADT—that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.
+> In computer science, a **tree** is a widely used abstract data type (ADT), or data structure implementing this ADT, that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.
 A tree data structure can be defined recursively (locally) as a collection of nodes (starting at a root node), where each node is a data structure consisting of a value, together with a list of references to nodes (the "children"), with the constraints that no reference is duplicated, and none points to the root.
 Alternatively, a tree can be defined abstractly as a whole (globally) as an ordered tree, with a value assigned to each node.
 Both these perspectives are useful: while a tree can be analyzed mathematically as a whole, when actually represented as a data structure it is usually represented and worked with separately by node (rather than as a set of nodes and an adjacency list of edges between nodes, as one may represent a digraph, for instance).
 For example, looking at a tree as a whole, one can talk about "the parent node" of a given node, but in general as a data structure a given node only contains the list of its children, but does not contain a reference to its parent (if any).
 >
 > [_From Wikipedia_](https://en.wikipedia.org/wiki/Tree_(data_structure))